Skip to main content

 Fundamentals

-Your is one of the most personal, sensitive aspects of your existence.
+Your health information is one of the most personal, sensitive aspects of your existence.
 It contains the biological narrative of your life, from your genetic predispositions to the daily fluctuations of your internal systems.
 When an employer introduces a wellness program that asks for access to this information, a critical threshold is crossed.

 The wellness notice functions as a pact of transparency.
 It is the employer’s declaration of intent, a document that must clearly articulate the terms of engagement before any health information is shared.
 This document is your tool for making a truly informed decision.